6 Days Marangu Route | Safari Package | SerengetiNexus

-A 6-day safari from $2,115
+A 6-day hiking adventure from $1,781

 Known as the “Coca-Cola Route,” the Marangu Route is the oldest and one of the most iconic trails to the summit of Mount Kilimanjaro.
 Following in the footsteps of Hans Meyer’s first successful ascent in 1889, this route offers a historic and scenic journey through all of Kilimanjaro’s dramatic climate zones — from lush tropical forests to stark alpine deserts.